 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - Allergic reactions have happened with this drug.
 Rarely, some reactions can be very bad or life-threatening.
 Talk with the doctor.

 - The first dose and all dose increases will be given in a doctor’s office or other healthcare setting.

-- The doctor will give you another drug (epinephrine) to give in case of an allergic reaction.
-Be sure you know how and when to give it.
+- Your doctor will give you another drug (epinephrine) to use in case of an allergic reaction.
+Someone else may have to give you the shot.
+Be sure you and other people who may need to give the shot know how and when to use it.
 Certain drugs may make epinephrine not work as well or raise the chance of side effects.
 This includes some drugs used to treat depression, heart problems, or high blood pressure.
 There are many drugs that interact with epinephrine.
-Talk with the doctor or pharmacist to make sure it is safe to give epinephrine with all of your child’s drugs.
+Talk with your doctor or pharmacist to make sure it is safe to take epinephrine with all of your drugs.

-- Do not give this drug to your child if they have severe asthma or asthma that is not controlled.
+- Do not take this drug if you have very bad asthma or asthma that is not controlled.

 - It is used to help with allergies caused by peanuts.
 This drug is not for use to treat an allergic reaction.

 What do I need to tell my doctor BEFORE I take this drug?

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.